-To maintain the Favourable conservation condition of Barnacle Goose in Inishtrahull SPA, which is defined by the following list of attributes and targets:
+To maintain the Favourable conservation condition of Barnacle Goose in Duvillaun Islands SPA, which is defined by the following list of attributes and targets:

 Attribute Measure Target Notes Winter population trend Percentage change in number of individuals Long term winter population trend is stable or increasing The national population of wintering Barnacle Goose in Ireland has increased by 102% from 1993 - 2018 (Lewis et al., 2019) as monitored by the International Census of Greenland Barnacle Goose.
-During the baseline assessments to inform SPA designation, 292 Barnacle Goose were estimated to be using this SPA and Trawbreaga Bay SPA (4 year mean of census counts for baseline period 1993 - 2003; see NPWS, 2013).
-More recent data showed a population of 1,165 Barnacle Goose used these SPA during the period 2013 - 2023 (4 year mean of census counts from the International Census of Greenland Barnacle Goose).
-This represents a population increase of 299% since the baseline period, greater than the national trend Winter spatial distribution Hectares, time and intensity of use Sufficient number of locations, area, and availability (in terms of timing and intensity of use) of suitable habitat to support the population target Distribution encapsulates the number of locations and area of potentially suitable habitat for the wintering population and its availability for use.
+During the baseline assessments to inform SPA designation, 2,849 Barnacle Goose were estimated to be using this SPA, Inishglora and Inishkeeragh SPA, Inishkea Islands SPA and Termoncarragh Lake and Annagh Machair SPA (4 year mean of census counts for baseline period 1993 - 2003; see NPWS, 2013).
+More recent data showed a population of 2,991 Barnacle Goose used these SPAs during the period 2013 - 2023 (4 year mean of census counts from the International Census of Greenland Barnacle Goose).
+This represents a population increase of 5% since the baseline period, less than the national trend Winter spatial distribution Hectares, time and intensity of use Sufficient number of locations, area, and availability (in terms of timing and intensity of use) of suitable habitat to support the population target Distribution encapsulates the number of locations and area of potentially suitable habitat for the wintering population and its availability for use.
 The suitability and availability of habitat areas are likely to vary throughout the season, for example, due to variation in land management practices or the abundance of resources available (due to natural variation and other factors).
 This will affect the spatio-temporal patterns of use of the habitats by the wintering population Disturbance at wintering site Intensity, frequency, timing and duration Disturbance occurs at levels that do not significantly impact the achievement of targets for population trend and spatial distribution The impact of any significant disturbance (direct or indirect) to the wintering population will ultimately affect the achievement of targets for population trend and/or spatial distribution.
-Disturbance contributes to increased energetic expenditure whic can result in increased likelihood of winter mortality or reduced fitness (if energy expenditure is greater than energy gain) and, in turn, negatively impact population trends (see, for example, Madsen and Fox, 1995).
-Factors such as intensity, frequency, timing and duration of a (direct or indirect) disturbance source must be taken into account to determine the potential impact upon the targets for population trend and spatial distribution Barriers to connectivity and site use Number, location, shape and hectares Barriers do not significantly impact the wintering population's access to the SPA or other ecologically important sites outside the SPA Barriers limiting the population's access to this SPA or ecologically important sites outside the SPA will ultimately affect the achievement of targets for population trend and/or spatial distribution.
-Factors
+Disturbance contributes to increased energetic expenditure which can result in increased likelihood of winter mortality or reduced fitness (if energy expenditure is greater than energy gain) and, in turn, negatively impact population trends (see, for example, Madsen and Fox, 1995).
+Factors such as intensity, frequency, timing and duration of a (direct or indirect) disturbance source must be taken into account to determine the potential impact upon the targets for population trend and spatial distribution Barriers to connectivity and site use Barriers limiting the population's access to this SPA or ecologically important sites outside the SPA will ultimately affect the achievement of targets for population trend and/or spatial distribution.
+Factors such as the number, location, shape and area of potential barriers must be taken into account to determine their potential impact.
+Access to ecologically important sites outside the SPA must also be considered as a single SPA may not satisfy all the ecological requirements of the wintering population, and it may require access to other SPAs or sites for certain activities, such as foraging when preferred foraging areas are unavailable due to disturbance, extensive flooding, or other factors